rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 **Tip**: It's a good search practice to include a **_sourcecategory** or **_index** in each search to scope for best performance.

-- Paste this into your new search window
+- Paste this into your new search window.
+This simple search has as scope sourcecategory, which is a good best practice, and two keywords to limit results returned.
 ```
 _sourcecategory = Labs/AWS/CloudTrail* recipientaccountid errorcode
 ```